Dusyaant/Task-4-Dev-Ops/README.md

-# 🐚 Shell Scripting Tasks
+# 🐚 Shell Scripting Automation Tasks

 ## 📌 Overview

-This repository contains basic shell scripting tasks focused on:
+This project demonstrates basic automation using shell scripting.
+It includes:

-* Checking HTTP status of a website
+* Checking HTTP status of a website using `curl`
-* Performing conditional text replacement using `sed`
+* Performing conditional text processing using `sed`

+The goal is to understand real-world scripting concepts like network validation and file manipulation.

 ---

 ## 🚀 Task 1: HTTP Status Checker

-This script fetches the HTTP status code of **guvi.in** and prints a success/failure message based on the response.
+This script fetches the HTTP status code of **guvi.in** and prints whether the website is reachable.

 ### ▶️ Run